stevesajeev1/TikTok-Remixer/README.md

 **Note that your TikTok sessionid cookie needs to be updated every 2 months.**

-Notifications of the new video and of changes to session-id/errors are logged using Discord bots/webhooks.
+Notifications of the new video and of changes to session-id/errors are logged using Discord webhooks.
+The Discord bot is used in order to allow for easy updating of the sessionid through a slash command.